saidabroor/IDSnap/README.md

 📚 Example Use Case: Military Attendance
 A soldier stands in front of a camera or uploads a selfie.
 The system generates an embedding and finds the closest match.
 The system returns:
 Name
 ID Number
 Status (e.g., enlisted / discharged)
 Last Seen
 Assigned Unit

+📚 2nd Example Use Case: Gym Member Recognition

+A gym member signs up by submitting a photo along with their membership ID, preferred training plan, and locker number.
+When they arrive, the system spots their face at the entrance.
+It retrieves and displays:
+Name
+Membership ID
+Training Plan
+Assigned Locker Number

 ✅ To-Do / Roadmap
 Add real-time webcam face detection